JMassing/Pokerbot/README.md

 ## Releases
 See [Releases](https://github.com/JMassing/Pokerbot/releases)

+## Documentation
+The documentation of each class can be found [here](https://jmassing.github.io/Pokerbot_docs/index.html)

 ## HowTo
 ### Build Pokerbot
 * Pokerbot uses the [Conan](https://conan.io/) package-manager and cmake for building the project